 BPOI is a provider of finance and accounting services such as payroll services, internal audit, payables processing and other accounting based services.
-It has a total of over 600 employees servicing many of the large multinationals operating in the country.
+It has a total of above 400 employees servicing many of the large multinationals operating in the country.
 BPOI was spun off from the BPO department of SGV & Co, the biggest auditing firm in the country.
 The Registrant is a major shareholder of BPOI with a 35% ownership stake.
-BPOI's revenues in 2018 exceeded P405 million and has over 400 accountants and support staff.
+BPOI's revenues in 2018 exceeded P405 million and it has above 400 accountants and support staff.